bor0/gidti/manuscript/chapter3.md

 The type {$$}\text{Bool}{/$$} has two possible values: {$$}True{/$$} and {$$}False{/$$}.
 Thus, {$$}|\text{Bool}| = 2{/$$}.
 The type {$$}\text{Unit}{/$$} (equivalent to {$$}(){/$$}) has one possible value: {$$}Unit{/$$}.
 We can now form a sum type {$$}\text{Bool | Unit}{/$$} which has length 3 with values {$$}True, False, Unit{/$$}.
 Additionally, the product type {$$}\text{Bool Unit}{/$$} has length 2 with values {$$}True \ Unit, False \ Unit{/$$}.

 Finally, Idris supports dependent types[^ch3n2].
-These kind of types are so powerful, they can encode most properties of programs and with their help Idris can prove invariants at compile-time.
+These kind of types are so powerful, they can encode most properties of programs and with their help, Idris can prove invariants at compile-time.
 As we will see in section 4.2 types also allow us to encode mathematical proofs, which brings computer programs closer to mathematical proofs.
 As a consequence, this allows us to prove properties (e.g. specifications) about our software[^ch3n3].

 Q> Why are types useful?
 Q>